MiTTNS/STARcalc/README.md

 var lates = 0;
 ```

 Basically were turning the String dates we pulled from the DOM into something we can use.
+The names here aren't great, if
+someone came along with new names for the variables I'd be okay with that.
+For refrence, "startDate" refers to the scheduled end time for a checkout.
+It is the start time for the accrual late fees.
+"endDate" refers to the actual end time of a checkout.
+It is the end time for the accrual of late fees.
+The prefix "split"
+refers to a version of those stringly typed date values that has been turned into an array.
+The suffex "Date" (an extra
+occurance of the word "Date") refers to a Date object made using the original start and end dates.
+The "Hour" and
+"Min" variables are going to be used later to decide how many hours late a checkout is.
+The "Hour" variables are set using
+ternary operations.
+If you arent familiar with ternarys I'll have more on that below.
+Finally, days is calculated
+by subtracting the start date from the end date.
+This normally gives the result in milliseconds, but dividing by
+86400000 turns that into days.